-- (Before, the Code was interpreted as prohibiting the death of any law enforcement officers, ever.)
+- Before this revision, publishers interpreted the Code as prohibiting the death of any law enforcement officers in any situation.

-- While there's no specific language about it, the 1971 revision was interpreted as allowing Anti-Hero or Anti-Villain characters up to a point - e.g., the Western Anti-Hero Jonah Hex and Marvel's supervillain Sandman, who was often portrayed as a Punch Clock Villain.
+- While there is no specific language about it, publishers interpreted the 1971 revision as allowing Anti-Hero or Anti-Villain characters up to a point (e.g., the Western Anti-Hero Jonah Hex; Marvel's supervillain Sandman, who was often portrayed as a Punch-Clock Villain).

-- The wording of prohibitions against "excessive" violence and bloodshed didn't change, but the interpretation apparently did.
-Under the 1954 Code, pretty much any depiction of blood was considered "excessive."
-After the 1971 revision, it was possible to show, for example, Superman bleeding on the cover of the June 1972 issue of ''World's Finest'' (not a major wound, but given his Nigh-Invulnerability, an image that would have surprised readers at the time.)
+- The wording of prohibitions against "excessive" violence and bloodshed did not change, but the interpretation apparently did.
+Under the 1954 Code, practically any depiction of blood was considered "excessive".
+After the 1971 revision, it was possible to show, for example, Superman bleeding on the cover of the June 1972 issue of ''World's Finest'' (not a major wound, but given his Nigh-Invulnerability, that image would have surprised readers at the time).